jwatney/StructureMap.WebForms/README.md

  - StructureMap.WebForms

-These packages provide integration with ASP.NET WebForms in .NET Framework 4.7.2.
+This packages provides integration with ASP.NET WebForms in .NET Framework 4.7.2.

 ## StructureMap.Webforms